openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 How would we choose between declaring an identity class, value class, or primitive?
 Here are some quick rules of thumb:

- - Use identity classes when we need mutability, layout extension, or locking;
+ - Use identity classes when we need mutability, layout extension, or locking.

- - Consider value classes when we don't need identity, but need nullity or have cross-field invariants;
+ - Consider value classes when we don't need identity, but need nullity or have cross-field invariants.

  - Consider primitives when we don't need identity, nullity, or cross-field invariants, and can tolerate the zero default and tearability that comes with primitives.

- - The `P.ref` reference type for a primitive recovers the benefits of a value class.
+ - Remember that the `P.ref` reference type for a primitive recovers the benefits of a value class.

 Regarding performance we can observe some complementary rules of thumb:

  - Identity objects usually live in the heap, except on a very good day with JIT inlining and escape analysis.

  - Value objects should tend to stay above the heap as arguments and returns, but buffer in the heap when their references are stored there.

  - Bare primitive values should appear in the heap less as separately buffered objects and more as flattened values in their containers.